Malawi has an estimated population of 18 millions of which 80% live in rural areas and generally practice subsistence, rain-fed agriculture.

 To improve this functioning ratio, some Operation and Maintenance (O&M) have been undertaken in Malawi since 1999.
 Maintenance can be differentiated between rehabilitation, repairs, or preventive maintenance (servicing) – see dedicated note on Pratiques website.

-Inter Aide and its local partners – the local NGO BASEDA (operating in Lilongwe and Dedza districts) and its branch for the South region TIMMS – implemented, trained and are following in coordination with local institutions – District Water Office (DWO) and District Councils – networks of hand pump technicians (Area Mechanics) and networks of hand pumps spare parts retailers.
+Inter Aide and its local partners – the local NGO BASEDA (operating in Lilongwe, Dedza and Ntcheu districts) and its branch for the South region TIMMS (Zomba, Chiradzulu, Mulanje, Machinga) – implemented, trained and are following in coordination with local institutions – District Water Office (DWO) and District Councils – networks of hand pump technicians (Area Mechanics) and networks of hand pumps spare parts retailers.

 This video is illustrating the challenges related to access to water and water points maintenance.